nandaaa23/nandaaa23/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on random useless projects.
+- 🔭 I’m currently working on random projects.